DHS/rat/readme.md

 Rat
 ===

-Rat is a PHP/MySQL boilerplate web app built by David Haywood Smith.
+Rat is a boilerplate social network written in PHP/MySQL.

 History
 -------

-When you start building a web app you always start out building the same functionality: signup, login, change password, create a new 'object' (ie. status update or image), delete objects etc. Imagine having that functionality straight out of the box!
-This is what Rat gives you.
-Now you can focus on the tricky parts of building a web app: making it useful and getting people using it.
+When you start building a web app you usually start with the same functionality: signup, login, change password, create 'objects' (ie. status updates or images), delete objects etc. Imagine having that functionality straight out of the box.
+This is Rat.
+Now you can focus on the differentiating parts of an app: the design, making it useful and getting people using it.
+Why the name Rat?
+Because it's small, quick and dirty, and ultimately you should probably exterminate it (replace it with your own code).

 Getting started
 ---------------

 1. Copy all files to your application directory
-2. Create a MySQL database
+2. Create a MySQL database and run rat.sql in it
-3. Run rat.sql
+3. Rename config/config-sample.php → config/config.php
-4. Update the database variables in config/config.php
+4. Update the variables in config/config.php, in particular the database variables
 5. Visit admin.php to create your account

 Functionality